occupancy DETECTIONA low cost, low power, easy to install and smart radar sensor

 COVID-19: A WAYV OF NEED FOR OCCUPANCY DETECTION

 In response to the demand and new guidelines for social distancing monitoring, Ainstein has launched an intelligent human presence sensing radar.
-Leveraging our WAYV AIR 60GHz millimeter wave radar, we have solved the downfalls of existing traditional sensing technologies such as PIR infrared human motion sensors and infrared.
+Leveraging our WAYV AIR 60GHz millimeter wave radar, we have solved the downfalls of existing traditional sensing technologies such as PIR human motion sensors.

 Various problems and shortcomings exist in ranging sensors and single-point ranging laser sensors.

 The smart sensor system is an innovative model for human motion detection.
-It works perfectly for toilet operation and management.
+It works perfectly for restroom occupancy and management for maintenance.

 Leveraging our sensor technology, the Internet of Things, cloud platforms, and big data applications, this sensor provides people with better, more efficient, convenient and comfortable services.